StackExchange/Stacks/README.md

  - Cross-browser compatible Less / CSS
  - An icon library

-Stacks documentation can be found at https://stackoverflow.design/
+The Stacks website can be found at https://stackoverflow.design/

 ## Table of contents